JamesVillanueva-Dev/JamesVillanueva-Dev/README.md

 ## Hi there 👋

+I am a UC San Diego Computer Science Student and currently pursuing a Bachelors.

+Email: jvillan314@gmail.com

+You can find my portfolio in this link: [My Portfolio](https://jamesvillanueva-dev.github.io/Portfolio/)

+Currently looking for interships.
 <!--
 **JamesVillanueva-Dev/JamesVillanueva-Dev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.